-Most aspects of respirator medical evaluation are covered in guidance of the Medical Surveillance Procedures Manual/Medical Matrix (reference 30).
+Most aspects of respirator medical evaluation are covered in guidance of the Matrix Online, formerly Medical Surveillance Procedures Manual and Medical Matrix (reference 31).
 However, there are two noteworthy medical aspects that are not covered, which deserve consideration.
 These special medical issues include the olfactory consideration of anosmia and possible personal exposure through perforated eardrums.